tum-pbs/pbdl-book/overview.md

 ## Implementations

 This text also represents an introduction to a wide range of deep learning and simulation APIs.
-We'll use popular deep learning APIs such as _pytorch_ and _tensorflow_, and additionally give introductions into _phiflow_ for simulations.
-Some examples also use _JAX_.
+We'll use popular deep learning APIs such as _pytorch_ [https://pytorch.org](https://pytorch.org) and _tensorflow_ [https://www.tensorflow.org](https://www.tensorflow.org), and additionally give introductions into the differentiable simulation framework _phiflow_ [https://github.com/tum-pbs/PhiFlow](https://github.com/tum-pbs/PhiFlow).
+Some examples also use _JAX_ [https://github.com/google/jax](https://github.com/google/jax).
 Thus after going through these examples, you should have a good overview of what's available in current APIs, such that the best one can be selected for new tasks.